leanprover-community/logic_and_proof/the_real_numbers.rst

 ----

-Roughly speaking, a Cauchy sequence is one where the elements become arbitrarily close, not just to their successors but to all following elements.
+Roughly speaking, a Cauchy sequence is one where the elements become arbitrarily close, not just to their successors, but to all following elements.
 It is common in mathematics to use :math:`\varepsilon` to represent a quantity that is intended to denote something small; you should read the phrase "for every :math:`\varepsilon > 0`" as saying "no matter how small :math:`\varepsilon` is."
 So a sequence is Cauchy if, for any :math:`\varepsilon > 0`, no matter how small, there is some point :math:`N`, beyond which the elements stay within a distance of :math:`\varepsilon` of one another.

 Cauchy sequences can be used to describe these gaps in the rationals, but, as noted above, many Cauchy sequences can be used to describe the same gap.
 At this stage, it is slightly misleading to say that they "approach the same point," since there is no rational point that they approach; a more precise statement is that the sequences eventually become arbitrarily close.